How a Close Encounter with Death Led me to a Deeper Encounter with God

 Have you ever had a near death experience?

 In 1993, I did.
 It was the week before Christmas, and I was a senior at a small, Christian college living in the dorms.
 Everyone had left to head home for the winter break, but I had to work, so I was one of two left on my floor.
 Not feeling well, I chalked it up to a cold, and kept plowing through.

-One morning, I went to take a shower and passed out right there in the mint-green tiled stall.
+One morning, I gathered the strength to take a shower and ended up passing out in the mint-green tiled stall.
 I came to, drenching wet, and had to army crawl my way back to my dorm room to call for help.
-There was no one around that morning to yell out to.
+There was no one around to rescue me.